Install and configure Splunk DB Connect on a Splunk Enterprise On-Premise distributed platform deployment

 - Splunk Enterprise does not automatically replicate changes you make by editing kerberos_client.conf and identity.dat files.
 You need to manually replicate the files to other SHC nodes.

 A note about indexes

 When you create a database input, you must select the index you want to index the data your database receives.
-When you choose an index, by default you must choose one of the indexes on that instance of Splunk Enterprise.
-This means that you cannot choose an index that you have configured on a search peer but not distributed to the rest of the deployment.
+When you select an index, by default you must select one of the indexes on that instance of Splunk Enterprise.
+This means that you cannot select an index that you have configured on a search peer but not distributed to the rest of the deployment.

 To configure peer indexes in a distributed deployment, follow the instructions in Configure the peer indexes in an indexer cluster.
 First, you edit the indexes.conf file, and then you distribute it to peers.
 This practice ensures that you configure search heads and forwarders to send all logs to the indexer tier, which prevents this distribution of indexes.conf from causing Splunk Enterprise to create local indexes on search heads and forwarders.

 Once you have distributed the configuration, applications like DB Connect know which indexes exist to validate configuration.